 Next week I’m going to be at the CIPD’s L&D Show.
 Taking a quick look down the seminar programme and aside from a lot of great content to learn from, there’s a glaring omission.
 But it’s not just from the CIPD.
 It’s also true of other L&D based conferences.
-Learning and Skills Conference and Learning Live (both organised by the Learning and Performance Institute) are also guilty of it, as are conferences organised by Strategic HR Network.
+Learning Technologies and Skills Conference and Learning Live are also guilty of it, as are conferences organised by Strategic HR Network.
 I’m selecting these organisations as I’m aware of them – this is not a slight against any of them.

 What’s the one topic no-one is talking about?